gkobilansky/headline-goat/README.md

 ## Deployment

 headline-goat needs to be accessible from your website.
-Pick your poison:
+A few options:

 ### Cloudflare Tunnel (quickest)